AISnooker/AISnooker/README.md

 - Real-time shot analysis & instant replay systems for clubs
 - Automated highlight clips with one-click download and social sharing
-- Supports snooker and pool ball
+- Supports snooker and pool ball (The models are currently trained and optimized for classic green color table only)
 - White-label web/app integration — run under your own brand and domain
 - Custom deployment (on-premise or cloud)